 Internship.
-Upper-division students in the college are required to complete an internship program during the summer, normally between the third and fourth years of study.
+Upper-division students majoring in Architectural Studies, Graphic Design, Industrial Design, Interior Design, or Urban Planning are required to complete an internship program as part of their curriculum between the third and fourth years of study.
+Internships are optional for Landscape Architecture and Housing and Urban Development majors.

 Attendance.
 Attendance is expected at all classes, laboratories, and seminars and is a criterion for evaluating performance.
 Absences and missing work due to absences may result in failure of a course or academic probation.
 A student may not be excused from attending a class except for medical reasons or other serious personal conditions beyond his or her control.
 Requests for special consideration must be submitted in writing to the instructor.
 If accepted, a student may be allowed to take a late or special examination or to submit missing work.
 Tardiness in contacting the instructor is cause for denying acceptance.
-For university policy regarding religious holidays, see "Equal Opportunity and Affirmative Action," page 21.
+For university policy regarding religious holidays, see "Equal Opportunity and Affirmative Action," page 22.